xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 topology of the Core IGP Domain.
 Hence, each RR maintains the overall network topology in BGP-LS.

-Redundant Domain XTCs have BGP-LS sessions with the local Domain RRs through which they receive the overall network topology.
+Redundant Domain SR-PCEs have BGP-LS sessions with the local Domain RRs through which they receive the overall network topology.
 Refer to
-Section: "XR Transport Controller (XTC)" for more details about XTC.
+Section: "Segment Routing Path Computation Element (SR-PCE)" for more details about SR-PCE.

-XTC is then capable of computing the Inter-Domain LSP path on-demand and to instantiate it.
+SR-PCE is then capable of computing the Inter-Domain LSP path on-demand and to instantiate it.
 The computed path (SID-List) is then advertised via the Path Computation Element Protocol (PCEP), as shown in Figure 9, or BGP-SRTE, as shown in Figure 10, to the Service End Points.
-In the case of PCEP, XTCs and Service End Points communicate directly, while for BGP-SRTE, they communicate via RRs.
+In the case of PCEP, SR-PCEs and Service End Points communicate directly, while for BGP-SRTE, they communicate via RRs.
 Phase 1 uses PCEP only.

 The Service End Points program the SID-List via SRTE Policy.